atx900/atbswp/README.md

 # atbswp
 Al Sweigart's "Automate The Boring Stuff with Python" Practice Projects

-- These are my implementation of the book's practice projects.
+- The posted codes are my implementation of the book's practice projects.